MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 ## 🧱 Core Components

-Let's dive deeper into each core component of AI_Functions:
+Let's dive deeper into each core component of Ollama_Agents:

 ### 1. 🎛️ Main Application (`main.py`)
 The conductor of our AI orchestra, coordinating all the modules.